stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/creating-the-genesis-block.rst

 The genesis block transaction is given the same time as the genesis block and has one input and one output.

 Normally, transaction inputs consist of UTXOs, which are being spent in the transaction.
 The input here is not a normal input, and is a reference to a blockchain-related article from the BBC.
-It can be any string, but choosing a news article prooves the genesis block was created on the same day of the article or after the article.
+It can be any string but choosing a news article proves the genesis block was created on the same day of the article or after the article.
 It is a consensus requirement that every transaction in a block should have at least one input, so from this perspective, it is also necessary to create this "news item" input.

 The transaction output takes the reward argument, which is 0.
 Because the genesis block does not undergo full validation, it is not possible to create a spendable UTXO for a genesis block.
-Therefore, the zero value makes sense and there is no need to create a script for this UTXO.
+Therefore, the zero value makes sense and there is no need to create a `locking script <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch06.asciidoc#script-construction-lock--unlock>`_ for this UTXO.